tinyCodersDen/tinyCodersDen/README.md

 # Sketchup Pro has been released with more compatible options!
 [Check it out!](https://github.com/tinyCodersDen/Sketchup-Pro)
 Hi, I am a 13 year old Python programmer, but I also know languages like HTML, CSS, Javascript, C++, Bash, and Java.
 I am a coder who loves programming and is dedicated to learning new stuff!
-I am currently working on VueJS, ReactJS, and how the Javascript can add a modern touch to websites.
+I am currently working on VueJS, ReactJS, and how Javascript can add a modern touch to websites.
 <br>
 <br>
 ![](https://komarev.com/ghpvc/?username=tinyCodersDen&color=blue)